sarathins/Project-/README.md

-# Project Portfolio
+# **Project Portfolio**

+Welcome to my project portfolio!
+Here, I showcase various algorithmic trading, machine learning, and momentum-based portfolio construction projects, designed with scalability, efficiency, and real-world applicability in mind.

+---

-### 1. EPAT Portfolio Optimization with Statistical Arbitrage
+## **1. EPAT Portfolio Optimization with Statistical Arbitrage**
-### Overview:
+### **Overview**:
-This project focuses on portfolio optimization using statistical arbitrage techniques within the framework of the EPAT (Executive Programme in Algorithmic Trading) curriculum.
-The aim is to leverage statistical arbitrage methodologies to construct an optimized portfolio.
+This project focuses on portfolio optimization using statistical arbitrage techniques, leveraging concepts from the EPAT (Executive Programme in Algorithmic Trading) curriculum.

-## Key Features:
+### **Key Features**:
-* Implementation of advanced statistical arbitrage strategies.
+- Advanced implementation of statistical arbitrage strategies.
-* Utilization of EPAT concepts and principles.
+- Integration of EPAT principles for portfolio construction.
-* Detailed analysis of portfolio performance and risk metrics.
+- Comprehensive analysis of performance and risk metrics.

+---

-### 2. Machine Learning-based Portfolio Management with K-Means Clustering
+## **2. Machine Learning-Based Portfolio Management with K-Means Clustering**
-### Overview:
+### **Overview**:

-This project explores the application of machine learning, specifically K-Means clustering, in the construction of a portfolio comprising Nifty 50 stocks.
-The primary objective is to compare the portfolio's performance against the benchmark Nifty index.
+This project applies machine learning techniques, specifically K-Means clustering, to construct a portfolio of Nifty 50 stocks, with a focus on outperforming the benchmark index.

-#### Key Features:
+### **Key Features**:
-* Utilization of K-Means clustering for stock grouping.
+- Stock grouping using K-Means clustering for effective diversification.
-* Portfolio construction based on either maximum Sharpe ratio or equal weights.
+- Portfolio construction using maximum Sharpe ratio or equal weights.
-* Also tried the HRP method it gave higher edge compare to MVO
+- Implemented **HRP (Hierarchical Risk Parity)**, which performed better than traditional **MVO (Mean-Variance Optimization)**.
-* Comparative analysis of portfolio performance against the Nifty index.
+- Comparative performance analysis against the Nifty index.

-#### How to Use:
+---

+## **3. MSCI Momentum Index-Based Portfolio Construction**
+### **Overview**:
+A systematic implementation of the MSCI Momentum Index strategy, focusing on constructing and evaluating a momentum-driven portfolio.

+### **Key Features**:
+- Processed raw stock data and adjusted for corporate actions.
+- Calculated momentum Z-scores based on 6-month and 12-month returns.
+- Ranked stocks, selected the top-performing ones, and constructed a value-weighted portfolio.
+- Monthly portfolio rebalancing and performance evaluation using metrics like Sharpe Ratio, CAGR, and Maximum Drawdown.

+---

+## **4. Intraday Stock Selection with Telegram Bot Integration**
+### **Overview**:
+This project automates the process of intraday stock selection and real-time updates to a Telegram channel using a bot.

+### **Key Features**:
+- Automated stock filtering based on volume, price change, and momentum indicators.
+- Seamless integration with the Telegram API to send real-time stock recommendations.
+- Efficient solution for intraday traders to access actionable insights instantly.

+---

+## **How to Use**:
-* Navigate to the respective project folders.
+- Navigate to the respective project folders for detailed code and instructions.
-* Follow the README instructions for each project to set up the environment and run the code.
-* Explore detailed documentation within each project directory for a comprehensive understanding of the methodologies and results.

-Feel free to reach out for any questions or further collaboration opportunities.
+- Each project includes a dedicated **README.md** for setup, execution, and methodology details.
+- Review documentation for step-by-step guidance on replicating the results.